davidgraeff/smarthomeday2018/1_mqtt_openhab.md

 ### Configuration via Text Files instead of Paper UI

-Some people insist on their text configuration files.
-And the extensions discussed here are not taking this away.
-Because of the way how OpenHAB works, all features shown, can also be setup with text configuration like in the following example:
+The extensions discussed here are not taking away the possebilities to configure via text files, like in the following example:

 *demo.thing* file:
 ```